f4llc0nn/Whisperzap/README.md

 ## How Does It Work?

-Every audio or voice clip received will be stored.
+Every audio or voice clip sent or received will be stored.
 Whenever you quote one of those messages and type `!ler`, that message will be forwarded to OpenAI to be transcribed.
 The transcribed text will then be sent as a message in the same chat screen.

 ## Build the Image